 Due to their special structure, it is natural to try to embed metric spaces into trees.
 This is especially important for algorithmic purposes, as many hard problems are tractable on trees.
-Unfortunately, this is too much to hope for in the bi-Lipschitz category: As shown by Rabinovich and Raz [38] the n-cycle incurs distortion $\Omega(n)$ in any embedding into a tree.
+Unfortunately, this is too much to hope for in the bi-Lipschitz category: As shown by Rabinovich and Raz [35] the n-cycle incurs distortion $\Omega(n)$ in any embedding into a tree.
 However, one can relax this idea and look for a random embedding into a tree which is faithful on average.
-Such an approach has been developed in recent years by mathematicians and computer scientists.
-In the mathematical literature this is referred to as embeddings into products of trees, and it is an invaluable tool in the study of negatively curved spaces (see for example [11, 17, 36]).

-Probabilistic embeddings into trees became an important algorithmic paradigm due to the work of Bartal [3,4] (see also [1,18] for the related problem of embedding graphs into distributions over spanning trees).
-Bartal's work has led to the design of numerous approximation algorithms for a wide range of NP hard problems.
+Randomized embeddings into trees via mappings which do not contract distances (also known as probabilistic embeddings into dominating trees) became an important algorithmic paradigm due to the work of Bartal [3,4] (see also [1,16] for the related problem of embedding graphs into distributions over spanning trees).
+This work led to the design of many approximation algorithms for a wide range of NP hard problems.
 In some cases the best known approximation factors are due to the "probabilistic tree" approach, while in other cases improved algorithms have been subsequently found after the original application of probabilistic embeddings was discovered.
 But, in both cases it is clear that the strength of Bartal's approach is that it is generic: For a certain type of problem one can quickly get a polylogarithmic approximation using probabilistic embedding into trees, and then proceed to analyze certain particular cases if one desires to find better approximation guarantees.
-However, probabilistic embeddings into trees do not always work.
-In [7] Bartal and Mendel introduced the weaker notion of multi-embeddings, and used it to design improved algorithms for special classes of metric spaces.
-Here we strengthen this notion to maximum gradient embeddings do not apply.
-From a mathematical viewpoint, analyzing this stronger notion of embedding (which is nevertheless weaker than bi-Lipschitz embedding) creates new challenges, and arguably leads to some surprising results.
+However, probabilistic embeddings, and used it to design improved algorithms for special classes of metric spaces.
+Here we strengthen this notion to maximum gradient embeddings, yielding a faithfulness measure which is nevertheless weaker than bi-Lipschitz, and use it to design approximation algorithms for harder problems to which regular probabilistic embeddings do not apply.